Last Updated: 24/06/2021

 Next, you’ll need to write down your 12-word backup phrase.
 As always: if you lose it you won’t be able to restore your wallet should you buy a new computer, phone etc.

 I’m showing the backup phrase in this guide as this demo wallet will be deleted in about 5 minutes but please never show yours to anybody.
+Not even the Atomic team will ever ask for this – it is meant to be kept private and for your eyes only.

 Once you’re satisfied you have this written down in the correct order with the correct spelling, hit ‘open wallet’.